 Many of our partners on the ground use local referees at their own tournaments.
 They can come from professional leagues, clubs or neighbour countries.
 We want to train all referees to the same standard and become international Homeless World Cup referees.

 The course is divided into two parts: theory and practice.
-The theory takes place in a classroom set-up and participants and includes:
+The theory takes place in a classroom set-up and includes:

 The practice component takes place on the pitch.
 Participants get to take part in games and refereeing situations where they can visualise and understand what they have learnt in the classroom.